Do you health test?

 Do you keep a waiting list for puppies?

-We have found that, because we don’t breed all that often, an ongoing waiting list has little value because the list becomes dated and those on it may have changed circumstances in the meantime.
-Litter sizes and the genders are of course unknowns as well.
-We start an “interested in the upcoming litter” list once we have done a mating.
+We have found that because we don’t breed all that often, an ongoing waiting list has little value because the list becomes dated and those on it may have changed circumstances in the meantime.
+Litter sizes and the sexes are of course unknown as well.
+We start an “interested in the upcoming litter” list once we have a confirmed pregnancy.
 It is not a race to get on this list as puppies are not usually allocated until they are around 6 to 7 weeks of age.

 How will we know when you will be expecting pups?

-Further updates will later be made to confirm that the pregnancy is viable.
-With puppy updates throughout the litter.
+Further updates will later be made to confirm that the pregnancy is viable, with updates on the growing puppies throughout their time with us.

 How long is a canine pregnancy?